 - Article 6.1(f), GDPR, Legitimate Interest

 Whilst we use all reasonable measures to ensure security of data we cannot guarantee against the misuse of computer equipment by hackers or any other disruptive third parties.
-You accept the inherent risks involved and you will not hold us responsible for any security breaches unless they are due to our willful default or negligence.

 Sharing data with third parties